 This fabulous all-around 4 day Lake District itinerary in Hawkshead, Borrowdale, and Grasmere will give you idyllic nature, fun glamping, British culture, and daring outdoor adventures.

-With 3 full days and 2 half days, we managed to pack in some miles and would be a top road trip for any first-timer to the Lake District.
+With 3 full days and 2 half days in the Cumbrian Fells, we managed to pack in some miles and would be a top road trip for any first-timer to the Lake District.
 Are you ready to explore?

 Stroll around Windermere

-Windermere lake is the largest natural lake in both the Lake District and in England.
-It is 10.5 miles long, one mile wide and is understandably a hub for sailing, paddle-boarding and windsurfing.
+Windermere Lake is the largest natural lake in both the Lake District and England.
+It is 10.5 miles long, one mile wide, and is understandably a hub for sailing, paddle-boarding, and windsurfing.
 There’s also a steamboat and car ferry that can take you to various spots around the lake.

 Jump out at Windermere Lake Viewpoint car park to walk along the shore past the Watersports Centre then take a left up towards Windermere.

 Stay at YHA Hawkshead